Race across the world stars come to Sheffield to share their experiences on hit TV show

 Melvyn Mole shared that: “We are not given any help,

-He shared some of the limitations that having a camera crew posed on their travels saying that: “If there’s only two tickets left, you can’t take the last two tickets.”
+He shared some limitations that having a large camera crew posed on their travels, saying that: “If there’s only two tickets left, you can’t take the last two tickets.”

-Although they emphasised the unscripted nature of the show, they brothers said they they were still very much aware of the camera crew around them.
+Even though they praised the unscripted nature of the show, the brothers said they were still very aware of the camera crew around them.

 Brian Mole shared how one of his favourite memories was when “Melvyn’s shoes went in the fridge” to disguise the smell.